OpenCDSS/cdss-rest-services-examples/README.md

 Each web service provides a default behavior and can be further configured by providing query parameters in the URL:

 * The first part of the URL specifies the server, application programmer interface (API) version, and service name.
+* The URL contains the word `GET` to indicate that the web services will read data.
+The State of Colorado provides other web services to submit data.
 * Query parameters follow the `?` character in the URL.
 * Each query parameter includes a parameter name, `=`, and value, and value can take on various forms depending on the data type.
 * Query parameters are separated by `&` character.
+* The full URL with query parameter uniquely identifies a resource and the URL, once formed, can be reused to retrieve the same data.
 * The [Url Generator](https://dwr.state.co.us/rest/get/help) links on the HydroBase web service page help format URLs for the data resource being queried and corresponding query parameters.
 	+ Special characters in the query parameters may be encoded using [URL encoding or percent encoding](https://en.wikipedia.org/wiki/Percent-encoding).
 	* Accessing a web service URL to download data may behave differently depending on the request.